finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Networking-Communication/More-In-Depth/LoRaWAN.md

 - End-device opens downlink ‘ping slots’ at scheduled times
 - Time between two beacons is known as the beacon period.
 - Reachable at preconfigured times
-- Don&#39;t need to send an uplink to receive downlink messages
+- Don't need to send an uplink to receive downlink messages

 ![LoRaWAN Class B](../../assets/LoRaWAN-class-b.png)